St. John's High School, Nagpur

-St John's High School is a reputed senior secondary school in the Mohan Nagar area of Nagpur, Maharashtra state, India.
+St John's High School is a senior secondary school located in the Mohan Nagar area of Nagpur, Maharashtra, India.
 Established in 1880, it is one of the oldest schools in Nagpur.

 History

-St. John's High School was established by the missionaries of St. Francis de Sales at the later end of the 19th century in Nagpur city.
+St. John's High School was established by the missionaries of St. Francis de Sales (MSFS) in Nagpur at the later end of the 19th century.
 The exact date of establishment is unknown.
-Since 1867, St. Francis de Sales (S.F.S) School caters the educational needs of Anglo-Indians and European children, majority of these families lived in Nagpur city as locals then.
+Since 1867, St. Francis de Sales (S.F.S) School has catered to the educational needs of Anglo-Indians and European children.
+The majority of these families lived in Nagpur city as locals then.
 St. John's school is a new subsidiary of the (S.F.S) school which was expanded to serve the Indian Christian children.
-Therefore prefered medium of instruction was Hindi as per the local needs.
+Therefore, the preferred medium of instruction was Hindi as per the local needs.